sdr-enthusiasts/docker-planefence/Install_Dev_Build.md

 ## Seeing my own setup and troubleshooting
 - Be patient.
 Many of the files won't get initialized until the first "event" happens: a plane is in PlaneFence range or is detected by Plane-Alert
+- Check, check, double-check.
+Did you configure the correct container in `docker-compose.yml`? cat
 - Check the logs: `docker logs -f planefence`
 - Check the website: http://myip:8081 should update every 80 seconds (starting about 80 seconds after the initial startup).
 The top of the website shows a last-updated time and the number of messages received from the feeder station.
 - Plane-alert will appear at http://myip:8081/plane-alert